-Our PipeSafe protection programs can help you avoid unexpected, costly repairs to your underground water, sewer and septic lines.
+Our PipeSafe protection programs can help you avoid unexpected, costly repairs to your underground water, sewer and septic lines, and in-home plumbing.
 These programs, available for a nominal fee, offer the peace of mind that comes with knowing that you are covered for repair costs and the hassle of finding qualified contractors.
 For more information, visit us at rwater.com or call 203-562-4020.